“Who are kept by the power of God through faith for salvation ready to be revealed in the last time.”

 We can have the assurance of our salvation.

 Many people have never accepted Christ in the first place.
 This is another issue.
-Examine yourself as to whether you ever truly came to know Christ.
+Examine yourself as to whether you ever indeed came to know Christ.